 Is the military grant-in-aid an ongoing financial aid program?

 The program operates fall through summer and is evaluated annually as we assess our ability to increase instructional capacity to meet demand while maintaining academic quality.
 It is our intent to continue the program.
 However, if it is decided not to continue the program, any students already using the military grant-in-aid will continue to receive the grant as long as they maintain their status as an undergraduate student with the Penn State World Campus serving on active duty with the military or being a military spouse.
-The status of the grant's availability for new students starting fall semester 2014 will be announced in summer 2014.

 Does the military grant-in-aid include graduate courses?